 At the beginning of each semester, new students and staff are trained on fire safety and policies in on-campus housing.
-All housing guidelines and policies are posted on BYU's on-campus housing website.
-Under the direction of the Centre, procedures regarding what to do in case of a fire, including how and when to evacuate, are discussed and reviewed with each student every semester or term.
+All housing guidelines and policies are posted on BYU's on-campus housing website (https://housing.byu.edu/secure/services/c_conf_housing_information/PoliciesConference.aspx).
+Fire drills are conducted one or more times each year.